Esteban Navarro: Controversy

 In 2017, the Directorate-General of the Police opened an Information File of him in his capacity as an official of the National Police after having published his novel A history of police, although the author unlinked the file with the publication of this work.

 This news had a lot of media coverage even in international newspapers, such as The Guardian.

 In the indictment they pointed out that "some officials of the police station in Huesca" were worried that their activity in social networks would damage the image of the body to which it belongs.

 The controversy between Arturo Pérez-Reverte and Esteban Navarro Soriano involves a private exchange that became public and sparked a debate on social media.
 Esteban Navarro, a less-known Spanish writer, had mentioned Pérez-Reverte in a positive light on the platform X (formerly Twitter).
 However, Pérez-Reverte responded in a private message, politely but firmly asking Navarro to stop including him in his posts.
 Pérez-Reverte wished Navarro well with his books but made his discomfort with being mentioned on social media clear.
 Navarro apologized and promised not to mention him again, yet Pérez-Reverte proceeded to block Navarro's account, which surprised and confused Navarro.

 This incident led to a wave of reactions from users, highlighting an unexpected feud between the two authors.
 The messages were made public by Navarro on X, adding fuel to the discussion about the etiquette of social media interactions among public figures, especially those within the literary community.
 This episode underscores the complexities and sensitivities surrounding online mentions and the privacy of personal communications when they intersect with public personas.

+Social media activity

+Esteban Navarro Soriano is active on X (formerly Twitter) as @EstebanNavarroS.
+His comments on current affairs, literature prizes, and public figures have been cited by Spanish outlets including El Plural, Cadena SER, and El País.
+One example is his October 2025 remark on the Premio Planeta, which El Plural described as an ‘applauded reflection’ that sparked debate about the prize’s transparency.

+These contributions have also been referenced in other media such as El Economista, Diario Red, and Huffington Post.